pesos/PES-SoC-14/README.md

 #### Coming Next:

-Student Applications start from May 17.
+Student application period from May 19 (19:00) to June 2 (19:00).
+More details in the [Student Application Process Details Wiki Page](https://github.com/pesos/PES-SoC-14/wiki/Student-Application-Process-Details)